 Noguette (=Eugène Herpin), La vie de l'Ermite de Rothéneuf, Saint-Malo (Imprimerie R. Bazin), 1919.

-These in the eyes of the contemporary reader somewhat curious publications, which date from the beginning of the twentieth century, deal with Abbé Fouré's sculpted rocks.
+These in the eyes of the contemporary reader somewhat curious publications, dating from the beginning of the twentieth century, deal with Abbé Fouré's sculpted rocks.
 Rather anecdotical in their approach, they give a good idea of the argumentation of former authors.

 Gilles Ehrmann, Les inspirés et leurs demeures (The inspired and their abodes),Paris (Ed.
 Le Temps), 1962, -170 p, 85 photo's